 Nods, rubs nose on Sister-in-White.
 Eyes find wet spot.

 “Don’t worry.
 My veil can be washed.”
 She points and whispers, “What is the boy’s name who misses Oma and Nana?”

 “Who are you?”

-Sister-in-White kisses hair and stands back up.
-“Oma and Nana want their big boy to tell Sister Mary Francis his name.”
+Sister-in-White kisses hair and whispers.
+“Oma and Nana want you to tell Sister Mary Francis your name.”

 “Who had a birthday?
 Oma?
 Nana?”

 “Yes, yes.
-It must have been Oma’s son.
+It must have been Oma’s five-year-old son.
 Nana’s grandson.”

 “Oh, my goodness.
 You think your birthday candles caused the tenement fire?”

 “The gas cook-stove exploded.
 Men rescued you from the window ledge.”